vapor/blog/Content/posts/internship-benny.md

 So to start off with, I'll briefly introduce myself and I'll explain how I came to be working on Vapor.
 My name is Benny, I'm 24 years old and I'm studying Applied Computer Science at HOGENT in Belgium.
 Outside of that I was also the IT-manager for my student fraternity Heimdal.

 As part of my studies we were tasked with finding an internship to gain some real-world experience.
 Before I began on my search, my iOS teacher, Steven, sent us all a message telling us he had two opportunities to work with Swift in an open-source context and that he could bring us in contact with the people involved.
-That is how I came to talk to , who's the founder of Broken Hands Technologies Limited.
+That is how I came to talk to Tim, who's the founder of Broken Hands.
 We had an interview together and he told me he'd be glad to take me up as an intern.
-Eventually I decided to take the opportunity and do my internship at Broken Hands Technologies Limited.
+Eventually I decided to take the opportunity and do my internship at Broken Hands.

 ### Why this internship and not another?